a-vidhawan/cse15l-lab-reports/LabReport-3.md

 ## Command Option 1: `grep -r`

 The `grep -r` command option of grep recursively searches the directory and subdirectories (if any) of the provided source, for a specified String.
+It then prints out the path to the file and the line in the file containing the specified String.

 **Example 1:** `grep -r "inheritance" written_2`